IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 ## Running on cluster

-For running on cluster with a slurm etc see the last section on this document
+For running on cluster with a slurm etc see [this section](https://github.com/IHEC/integrative_analysis_chip/blob/dev-organize-output/encode-wrapper/readme.md#running-on-cluster-1)

+## Memory requirements

+You will need 10G RAM for ENCODE tests and in excess of 60G for running the IHEC test dataset.

 ## Pulling Singularity image and generating wrapper scripts